injamamulhak0804/NetflixClone/README.md

     - Implement Sign out
     - Update Profile
     - BugFix: Sign up user displayName and profile picture update
-    - BugFix: if the user is not logged in Redirect /browse to Login page and vice-versa
+    - BugFix: if the user is not logged in Redirect /browse to Login page vice-versa
     - Unsubscribed to the onAutStateChanged callBack
     - hardcoded value in the constant files
     - Register TMDB API & create an app & get access token